governify/esc-analyzer/README.md

 The following documentation is available:

 - [Setup Guide](./docs/setup.md).
-How to install the framework and the blockchain configuration.
+How to install the infrastructure.
 - [Usage Guide](./docs/usage.md).
-How to operate the framework.
+How to operate the infrastructure.
-- [ESC Config Guide](./docs/esc-config.md).
-How to configure an ESC.

 ### Running the server
 To run the server, run: